 Executive Director of the Wharton Leadership Program and a Lecturer at The Wharton School and the School of Social Policy and Practice at the University of Pennsylvania.
 As Executive Director, Jeff is responsible for the portfolio of curricular and co-curricular leadership development programs available to Wharton undergraduate and MBA students and for directing the School’s efforts to create the Wharton Global Leadership Institute.
 He also teaches an interdisciplinary graduate level course in the Non Profit Leadership Program at the School of Social Policy Practice, and multiple Field Application Project courses at the Wharton School.
 In addition, Jeff designs and delivers leadership workshops and courses for executive clients through Wharton Executive Education.
 As a Learning Director, Jeff leads two weeklong executive courses, Creating and Leading High Performing Teams and The Leadership Edge.
 Jeff serves as a Strategic Advisor to the Global Partnerships Forum, a Board Member for Summer Search Philadelphia, and on the Leadership Development Committee of the Pig Iron Theatre Company.

-Lamas has just begun his twenty-fifth year of teaching at the University of Pennsylvania.
+Andy Lamas has beenteaching at the University of Pennsylvania for more than twenty-five years.
 With a longstanding commitment to the study and development of alternative institutions promoting social justice and economic democracy, he teaches courses on critical theory, liberation theology, community economic development, and cooperative ownership.
 He serves as the academic director of Penn’s Social Justice Research Academy, and he is on the editorial advisory board of the Radical Philosophy Review.
 Currently, he serves on the board of directors of the International Herbert Marcuse Society as well as the Bread & Roses Community Fund, whose first grant back in the 1970s was to the Black Panther Party.
 He has conducted and directed research in North and South America, Europe, Asia, and Africa on alternative currencies, community development finance, cooperatives, and social movements.
 In the Nonprofit Leadership Program, his course on social finance facilitates the development of critical sensibilities and analytical skills for responsible and effective organizational leadership.

 David Rhode, MBA has his branding roots in Consumer Packaged Goods marketing from Procter and Gamble and HJ Heinz.
 In 2005, he launched Pitch In For Baseball (www.pifb.org) a 501 c 3 organization that gives children in under resourced communities the equipment they need to play.
 Since inception, Pitch In For Baseball (PIFB) has donated over $4 million worth of gear to kids in 90 countries around the world and in all 50 states.